CodeWringer/ambersteel/documents/en/ruleset/draft-2/rules.md

 * A matter of minutes: inspecting an environment, quickly skimming the contents of a book, persuading someone in conversation, first aid.
 * A matter of hours: Simple crafts, surgery, scrutinizing an environment, researching something simple/not obscure, engaging in lengthy and difficult negotiations.
 * A matter of days and months: Complex crafts and artistry, researching a complex or obscure subject.

-### Fewer Tests Are Better
-This section is primarily directed at the **GM**.
-The short of it goes as follows:

-Only have a player make one test per scene/situation, as long as the scene/situation doesn't change significantly.

-> For example, a **PC** is trying to sneak past two guards huddled around a campfire.
-If they succeed their [stealth](#stealth-agi) test, the **GM** lets them sneak all around the camp, without making them do multiple tests, as long as the situation doesn't change significantly.
-One of the guards getting up to take a pee behind a tree somewhere shouldn't be such a change, even if that happens to be the tree the **PC** is hiding behind.
-On the other hand, if the guards pick up torches and start actively looking for intruders, for whatever reason, then the situation changes significantly.
-Another [stealth](#stealth-agi) test would be warranted.

-> A **PC** succeeds an [acrobatics](#acrobatics-agi) test to climb a wall.
-Thus, it is established that the **PC** *can* climb that wall.
-Whenever they attempt to climb that wall in the future, they simply succeed, with no test needed.
-Unless, of course, if the wall got taller since the last attempt.

-Of course, how many tests are appropriate in a given situation is entirely the **GM**'s decision to make.

 # Character
 A character is a representation of a sentient creature in the game world.
 They're an amalgam of [attributes](#attributes), [skills](#skills), [ambitions, beliefs & instincts](#ambitions-beliefs--instincts) and of course their [possessions](#possessions--equipment).